 Creative Commons even provides a range of considerations for licensors and licensees (Creative Commons, 2013) and an interactive chooser which you can use to create text snippet that you can copy and paste to the desired location.

 Every major free/open license has a unique SPDX identifier which allows communicating the license choice unequivocally.
-We will be using that to indicate the license for every file in your project, along with the year of publication and the copyright holder.
+We will be using that to indicate the license for every file in your project folder, along with the year of publication and the copyright holder.
 To do this, we add a comment to the beginning of every file and include the two tags SPDX-FileCopyrightText

 and SPDX-License-Identifier